-The overall response rate for CHIS 2005 is a composite of the screener completion rate (i.e., success in introducing the survey to a household and randomly selecting an adult to be interviewed) and the extended interview completion rate (i.e., success in getting one or more selected persons to complete the extended interview).
+The overall response rate for CHIS 2007 is a composite of the screener completion rate (i.e., success in introducing the survey to a household and randomly selecting an adult to be interviewed) and the extended interview completion rate (i.e., success in getting one or more selected persons to complete the extended interview).
 To maximize the response rate, especially at the screener stage, an advance letter in five languages was mailed to all sampled telephone numbers for which an address could be obtained from reverse directory services.
 An advance letter was mailed for approximately 67 percent of the sampled telephone numbers.
-In CHIS 2005, for the first time a \$2 bill was included with the advance letter to promote cooperation.
-CHIS 2005 also included methodological experiments to test the effects on response of the incentive and different advance letter treatments.
+As in CHIS 2005, a \$2 bill was included with the advance letter to promote cooperation.